 Celebrating more than 25 years of original designs

-Creative Matters Inc. was founded in Toronto, Canada in 1988, by Carol Sebert (now sole owner and President) along with Donna Hastings and Luba Huzan.
+Creative Matters Inc. was founded in Toronto, Canada in 1988, by Carol Sebert (President and now co-owner with Vice Presidents Ali McMurter and Ana Cunningham) along with Donna Hastings and Luba Huzan.
 Here are just some of the milestones that helped create the international reputation we enjoy today.

 2017 Released Creative Matters' Architexture Collection and the Arashi Collection of handknotted luxury area rugs.